Xiao's Conjecture on Canonically Fibered Surfaces: Numerical Computations on the Pseudo Relative Canonical Model

-By \thmref{THMDELTAP}, we know that $Y$ has a double point of type \eqref{E644} at the vertex of each cubic cone $S_p$.
-And by \lemref{LEMETA}, all the local contributions to $\eta(X_p)$ is nonnegative.
+By Theorem \ref{THMDELTAP}, we know that $Y$ has a double point of type \eqref{E642} at the vertex of each cubic cone $S_p$.
+And by Lemma \ref{LEMETA}, all the local contributions to $\eta(X_p)$ is nonnegative.
 Therefore, we can further reduce \eqref{E619} to the following:

-where $U_p$ is an open neighborhood of the vertex of $S_p$ in $W$ and $b_p$ is the number defined in \eqref{E630}.
+where $U_q$ is an analytic open neighborhood of the vertex $q$ of $S_p$ in $W$, $b_{p,q}$ and $\E$ are defined in \eqref{E630} and \eqref{E929}, respectively, and $\E_p$ is the connected component of $\E$ contained in $X_p$.